-So we strongly recommend creating a solid localization strategy.
+That's why we strongly recommend creating one.
 Not sure where to start?
 Continue reading.

 What is a localization strategy?

-A localization strategy consists of redesigning an organization's branding and product or service to connect with a particular market.
-It's much more than translating content into another language—it often requires adjusting color schemes, imagery, taglines, and pricing based on the culture and customs of the target country.
+A localization strategy is a company plan to redesign its branding and product or service to connect with a particular market.
+It's much more than translating content into another language and often requires adjusting color schemes, imagery, taglines, and pricing, and marketing message based on the culture and customs of the target country.

 It also encompasses everything from the marketing channels used to the topics covered on a company blog.
 What matters to one group may not resonate with folks in another country.
 For example, your marketing strategy may switch from Facebook ads to engaging with users in an online community.

-Here’s an overview of the essential elements to consider when localizing:
+Here’s a non-exhaustive overview of the essential elements to cover in your strategy:

-- Text translation for your web and print copy
+- Texts for your web and print copy

 - Branding colors, taglines, logos, and messaging